Policies & Laws

 Domestic Violence: The term “domestic violence” means violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred, or by any other person against an adult or youth victim who is protected from the person’s acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.
 Domestic violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.

 Discrimination: The term “discrimination” means treating a member of the community unfavorably because that person is a member of a protected class.
-The University prohibits discrimination on the basis of: race, color, national origin, ethnicity, age, disability, religion, sex, gender, pregnancy, veteran status, marital status, sexual orientation, gender identity or expression, and genetic information or other legally protected characteristics.
-For further information, see the University Statement on Equal Opportunity.
+The University prohibits discrimination on the basis of: race, color, national origin, immigration status, ethnicity, age, disability, religion, sex, gender, pregnancy, military status, veteran status, marital status, sexual orientation, gender identity or expression, genetic information, or other legally protected characteristics.
+For further information, see the University Statement on Equal Opportunity and Discrimination and Harassment Policy and Procedures.